Herbrant/HSCTF7-writups/crypto/randomization-1/README.md

 curr = 37 * curr + 65
 ```

-We can see in the assembly that code does a MOVZX on the return of next(), so it shfts left 8 bit the curr variable and then shifts it right always by 8.
+We can see in the assembly that code does a MOVZX on the return of next(), so it shfts left 8 bits the curr variable and then shifts it right always by 8 bits.
-So only the last 8 bit are taken as result.
+In that way, only the last 8 bits are taken as result.

 Example: